 Some funding amounts that RCDC reports might differ from NIH reports issued in the past, due to a new sorting method used by RCDC.
 However, the way NIH budgets and spends tax dollars throughout the year stays the same.
 Further information on RCDC efforts is also available.

 The NIH Roadmap is a trans-NIH effort to support innovative science, stimulate interdisciplinary research, and reshape clinical research to accelerate medical discovery and improve public health.
 Workgroups co-chaired by the Directors of NIH Institutes and Centers (ICs) and populated by nominees from various Institutes developed initiatives for “Roadmap 1.5,” which can be viewed online.
 The following are projects co-led by NIMH:

 Molecular Libraries Program (MLP)

 The NIH Roadmap Molecular Libraries Probe Production Centers Network (MLPCN), the flagship project of the MLP is a full-scale production program emphasizing the generation of high quality probes and biological and chemical data for high-value targets.
 The diversified, multi-disciplinary research portfolio requests a high level of operations management capabilities.
-Since its establishment in September 2008, the new network of nine centers has been successfully integrated with other Roadmap components, such as PubChem, Molecular Libraries Small Molecule Repository (MLSMR)External Link: Please review our disclaimer., and the Assay Development initiative.
+Since its establishment in September 2008, the new network of nine centers has been successfully integrated with other Roadmap components, such as PubChem, Molecular Libraries Small Molecule Repository (MLSMR), and the Assay Development initiative.